devaraj22/IBM-project/project-config.md

 ## 🙏 Acknowledgments

-- IBM Watson for NLP services
-- HuggingFace for medical NER models
+- Ollama for local AI processing with granite3.2-vision model
 - Google for Gemini AI
 - OpenFDA for adverse event data
 - RxNorm for drug terminology